-Indicate by a check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-Yes ⊠ No □

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer", "accelerated filer", "smaller"

-reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer ⊠ (Do not check if a smaller reporting company) Accelerated filer \square Smaller reporting company \boxtimes Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of May 22, 2020, the Registrant had outstanding 12,933,603 ordinary shares, par value NIS 0.25 per share.
+Indicate by a check mark whether the Registrant (1) has filed all reports required to be filed by Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the file such reports), and (2) has been subject to such filing requirements for the past 90 days. • • • • • • • • • • • • • • • • • • • • Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter prequired to submit such files). - Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a not reporting company or an emerging growth company.
+See the definitions of "large accelerated filer" reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller reporting company ⊠ (Do not check if a smaller reporting company) Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the complying with any new or revised financial accounting standards provided pursuant to Section 13(a) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Ex cchange Act).
+Yes □ No ⊠ As of August 6, 2020, the Registrant had outstanding 19,158,963 ordinary shares, par value NIS 0.25 5 per share.